karma-coin/karmachain/docs/testnet-validator.md

 Linux Kernel 5.16 or newer

 ### Network
-The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s)
+- The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s)
+- Make sure your system is configured to run NTP to sync its local time

 ---